Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students compete in the competition.

-“As AI systems become more and more integrated into our daily lives, ensuring their security and reliability becomes paramount,” said Dr. Robert Shen.
+“As AI systems become more and more integrated into people’s daily lives, ensuring security and reliability becomes paramount,” said Dr. Robert Shen.
 “This competition provides a unique platform for students to tackle real-world AI security challenges, from setting up secure cloud infrastructure to detecting anomalies in web traffic.”

-Teams entered into three related challenges, each designed to leverage skills and knowledge gained from the previous challenge.
+Teams entered into three related challenges, each designed to leverage skills and knowledge gained from the previous one.

-The challenges included implementing an OpenAI-like API on the Amazon EC2 cloud computing platform; implementing encoding and decoding using the Python programming language; and fine-tuning AI models for binary classification of web traffic.
-The fourth (undisclosed) challenge required teams to test the robustness of large language models to language modifications.
+The challenges included implementing an OpenAI-like API on the Amazon EC2 cloud, implementing encoding and decoding using Python, and fine-tuning AI models for binary classification of web traffic.
+The fourth challenge (which was not disclosed in advance) required teams to test the robustness of large language models to linguistic modifications.

-Associate Professor Fengling Han, who initiated the competition and Head of the Bachelor of Information Security program at RMIT University, was impressed with the quality of entries from students competing at each location.
+Associate Professor Fengling Han, initiator of the competition and Head of the Bachelor of Information Security program at RMIT University, was impressed with the quality of entries from students competing in each location.

 Teams are evaluated through a novel combination of AI-powered evaluation and human verification, ensuring comprehensiveness and fairness in scoring solutions.